 Entrepreneurship is all about an action-oriented person willing to take risk....someone willing to put financial security on the line in the pursuit of business success.
 The level of risk you incur as you grow will be related to the thought given to the undertaking.
 The more thought, the less the risk.
 American financier Bernard Baruch put it this way: "Whatever failures I have known, whatever errors I have committed, whatever follies I have witnessed in private and public life have been the consequence of action without thought."

-As you expand, you can reduce the risk by spending more time thinking about your business as well as recruiting other bright people (hopefully even brighter than yourself!) to also spend time thinking about your business.
+As you grow, you can reduce the risk by spending more time thinking about your business as well as recruiting other bright people (hopefully even brighter than yourself!) to also spend time thinking about your business.

 - Bring your key managers and advisory board together for candid brainstorming sessions.
 Be willing to objectively and mathematically evaluate plans already in place which are considered to be exempt from criticism or questioning.